hilyafesmia/Design-Portfolio-Website/posts/work/3-home-and-event-page-sjtct.md

 ---
-title: 'Home and Event Page'
+title: "Home and Event Page"
-metaTitle: 'Home and Event Page'
+metaTitle: "Home and Event Page"
-desc: 'Based on the data, SejutaCita users always stopped after either reaching the Home or Event page and didn’t continue to register for the event.
-To fix this, we decided to improved said pages'
+desc: "Based on the data, SejutaCita users always stopped after either reaching the Home or Event page and didn’t continue to register for the event.
+To fix this, we decided to improved said pages"
-metaDesc: ''
+metaDesc: "Based on the data, SejutaCita users always stopped after either reaching the Home or Event page and didn’t continue to register for the event.
+To fix this, we decided to improved said pages"
 previewImg: images/SejutaCita/Cover.jpg
-company: 'SejutaCita'
+company: "SejutaCita"
-role: 'Product Designer'
+role: "Product Designer"
-scope: 'Mobile App'
+scope: "Mobile App"
-duration: 'Feb-April 2020'
+duration: "Feb-April 2020"
 ---

 ## Overview

 SejutaCita is a ticketing platform that allows students to create, share, and attend educational events to enrich their CVs.
 The events range from webinars, competitions, classes, scholarships, and more.
 In this project, we focused on the Register to Event flow.
 The main goal is to restructure the information architecture in the app to improve the overall discovery-to-register flow.
 As a result, the **Event Card CTR improved 3x** and the **Register Button CTR improved by 65%**.

 ### Users & Audience

 First-time users, specifically in their first year of tertiary education.

 ### Roles and Responsibilities

 Product Designer.
 My workflow includes creating a research plan, desk research, user interview, UI design, expert interviews, and testing.
 This project also involves tight collaboration between the CEO, Product Manager, Mobile Engineers, and me.

 ## Problem Statement